alicealys/tpp-mod/README.md

 ## Installation

 tpp-mod only supports original steam releases (latest), any kind of modified or pirated version is **NOT** supported.
-Currently, **japanese** versions are not supported.

 | version | sha1 | support |
 | --- | --- | --- |